AnggaR96s/Reforestation/README.md

-## What did one nut say as he chased another nut?
-I'm a cashew!
+## Scientists finally did a study on forks.
+It's about tine!